KlemensKittan/docker/README.md

 ### COPY

-The COPY instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.
+The COPY instruction copies new files or directories from SRC and adds them to the filesystem of the container at the path DEST.

 ### ENV

-The ENV instruction sets the environment variable <key> to the value <value>.
+The ENV instruction sets the environment variable to the value.
 This value will be in the environment for all subsequent instructions in the build stage and can be replaced inline in many as well.

     ENV MY_NAME="John Doe"